bpan-org/getopt-bash/doc/getopt.md

 If you ask for `--help` (or the parser fails to parse the options), it actually will print a slightly reformatted version of that spec.

-This library makes the Git facility even more powerful and easy to use.
+This library makes that Git parser even more powerful and easy to use.

 # Parlance